 In any District in which a lot size fails to meet the district requirements after the codification of this ordinance, the lot shall be considered a nonconforming use.

-17.48.110: NONCONFORMING SIGNS.

-No such sign may be enlarged or altered in such a manner as to increase its nonconformity; however, any sign or portion thereof may be altered to decrease its nonconformity.

-If any such sign or nonconforming portion thereof be destroyed by any means to an extent of more than 50 percent of its replacement cost at the time of the destruction, it shall not be reconstructed except in conformity with the applicable provisions of this title.

-If any such sign should for any reason be moved from its location, it shall conform to the provisions of the district in which it is located after it is moved.

 17.48.120. – DISTRICT BOUNDARIES CHANGED.

 Whenever the boundaries of a district shall be changed so as to transfer an area from one district to another district of a different classification following Chapter 17.49, this chapter shall also apply to any nonconforming uses existing thereon.